chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_repo_vagrant.rst

 ..
 Depending on the IP address of your Vagrant instance, you may connect to the OpenStack Dashboard at http://...:8443

-When you are finished with your testing, exit and destroy the Vagrant virtual machine:
+When you are finished with your testing, exit and destroy the |vagrant| virtual machine:

 .. code-block:: bash